 7 june - 20 september 2019 Circolo del Design, Torino

-Drones and smart glass, the Chinese government’s recently proposed social credit system, self-tracking technologies such as Fitbit, WikiLeaks and the global consequences it has brought about: the great amount of information we currently dispose of on mankind, big and small data alike, allow us to track the outlines of our humanity like never before on an individual and collective scale, making it an enhanced, augmented humanity.
+Drones and smart glass, the Chinese government’s recently proposed social credit system, self-tracking technologies such as Fitbit, WikiLeaks and the global consequences it has brought about: the great amounts of information we currently dispose of on mankind, big and small data alike, allow us to trace the outlines of our humanity like never before on an individual and collective scale, leading us into an era of enhanced, augmented humanity.

-However, this multitude of data blurs our identity, making way for new interpretations and numerous possibilities for design.
-In fact, when data representation revolves around mankind, its condition and the products of its action, a fracture is oftentimes generated between how we perceive ourselves and what the data itself reveals.
+However, this multitude of data also blurs our identity, providing numerous possibilities for design and allowing for new interpretations.
+In fact, when data representation revolves around mankind, its condition and the products of its actions, a fracture is often generated between how we perceive ourselves and what the data itself reveals.

-In these years of Augmented Humanity, ultra-shared and in continuous evolution, which sees individuals coming closer and closer to machine-like perfection, humanity itself is obscured: an unknown, a mystery that intensifies the more precise and complex its representation becomes.
+In these times of Augmented Humanity, where continuous evolution sees individuals approaching machine-like perfection, humanity itself is obscured.
+We are a variable that intensifies as our representation becomes more precise and complex.

-This way, as the technologies we have developed take our every action into account, we strive to recognise ourselves and imagine our future.
+Therefore, as the technologies we develop take our every action into account, we strive to recognize ourselves and imagine our future.

-This exhibition revolves around the “broken figures” of the contemporary man and woman: iconography, data visualisation, photoviz, data art and sonification cross time and desire, our relationships with others and techno-economic conspiracies alongside violence, sexuality, partnership and physicality.
+The exhibition revolves around the “broken figures” of contemporary man and woman, their iconography, data visualization, data art and sonification through time.
+But also, their desires and relationships, alongside violence, sexuality, and physicality.

 Artworks by Adolfo Arranz per SCMP (HK), Valentina D’Efilippo (UK), DensityDesign Lab (IT), Daniel Eatock (UK), Mario Klingemann (DE), Paweł Marcinkowski (PL), Sara Lenzi (IT), Peter Ørntoft (DK), Giorgia Lupi (US) and Stefanie Posavec (UK), Suzanne Treister (UK).

-Within this kaleidoscope, the exhibition offers visitors the chance to contribute to the research of man on man through an interactive installation – the Oracle -, analog and unfiltered, inviting us to find our own perspective.
+Within this kaleidoscope, the exhibition offers visitors the chance to contribute to the research of humankind by consulting the Oracle, an interactive installation, that both analog and unfiltered helps us gain perspective on our condition.